10 easy ways to make your blog more accessible

 2. Mind your background: The contrast between your background and content is crucial for making text easier to read.
 The ideal contrast ratio is 4.5:1 or higher.
 Avoid light colours on pale backgrounds or dark colours on a darker background.

 3. Be conscious of font size and style: Make sure to use an easy to read sans serif font like Calibri, Helvetica, or Verdana.
-Also make sure your font is at least 14 pt in size.
-Also limit the use of italics as they are difficult to read.
-If you have to emphasise a word, use bold.
+Also make sure your font is at least 14pt in size.
+Limit the use of italics as they are difficult to read; if you have to emphasise a word, use bold.

 4. Utilise page headings: Page headings like H1, H2, and H3, as well as Site Title, help create an easy to follow outline of your content for screen and visual readers.
 Make sure to tag all of your page headings correctly and in numerical order for easy navigation.